iroy2000/react-redux-boilerplate/README.md

 ```

-And your in node application or webpack config, those key/value pair will be available inside `process.env` ( e.g. `process.env.AWS_ACCESS_KEY` ).
+And your in node application or webpack config, those key/value pair will inject into `process.env` ( e.g. `process.env.AWS_ACCESS_KEY` ).

 __Note__: Using `.env` file is optional, it meant to keep secret and inject information into environment variables, if you are using Jenkin or alike type of tools, you can inject environment variables there.

 However, with `.env`, you can create a ready to use list of environment variables for your different environment.
 You can even have another service to generate the `.env` file before building the project, but in terms of how to achieve that, it is out of scope of this documentation.

-__Just remember__, `.env` file suppose to keep your secret, and prevent your from saving sensitive secret into source code repository \0/ !!
+__Just remember__, `.env` file suppose to keep your secret, and prevent your from saving sensitive secret into source code repository \0/ !! `DO NOT` check in `.env` into your source repo !!

 We are using [dotenv](https://github.com/motdotla/dotenv) for the `.env` feature, they have pretty good documentation.

+## Developing Template

+The `docroot/index.html` is a generated artifact.
+If look at our sample template at `src/assets/template/_default.html`, the `docroot/index.html` is generated from that file.

+We are using [HTML Webpack Plugin](https://github.com/ampedandwired/html-webpack-plugin) to generate the `docroot/index.html`.

+* If you are developing a single page application, you probably can reuse that file or customize it.
+* If you are building multiple pages application, please read the [HTML Webpack Plugin](https://github.com/ampedandwired/html-webpack-plugin) documentation for template development and how to configure it.

+**[Note]** - Most of the use case of the html template system so far is for testing purpose for your dev and build enviornment before you start integration.
+If all you need is a static template, you are good; but if your application requires a server side processing, you will need to integrate the artifacts with the language of your choice.
+Please read `Diagrams` section for how to integrate with other server side language.

-### Media Query in jsx
+## Media Query in jsx

 You can now use the following syntax in your jsx, and your page resources won't until the media query is a matched